- Director of Development

 - Engage the students in the ongoing building of their community

-- In collaboration with instructional staff, including the Learning Support Specialist, measure outcomes and student growth by collecting appropriate data and using the data to improve teaching & learning
+- In collaboration with instructional staff, including the Learning Support team and School Counselor, measure outcomes and student growth by collecting appropriate data and using the data to improve teaching & learning

 - Effectively communicate to our parent body about our educational program and Living Curriculum approach to teaching & learning